Klaus M. Leisinger

 Klaus M. Leisinger (born 6 February 1947 in Lörrach) is a social scientist and economist.
-Klaus M. Leisinger is founder and president of the Global Values Alliance in Basel.
-Until 2012 he was Managing Director and Chairman of the Board of Trustees of the Novartis Foundation (formerly Novartis Foundation for Sustainable Development) in Basel, Switzerland.
+He is founder and president of the Global Values Alliance in Basel.
+Until 2012 he was managing director and chairman of the Board of Trustees of the Novartis Foundation (formerly Novartis Foundation for Sustainable Development) in Basel, Switzerland.

 Biography

 Klaus M. Leisinger was born in Lörrach in 1947.
 He studied economics and social sciences at the University of Basel (Switzerland).

-He did his doctoral theses in development studies and his habilitation treatise on “Health Policy for Least Developed Countries.”
+He did his doctoral theses in development studies and his habilitation treatise on "Health Policy for Least Developed Countries".
 His professional career took him for several years to East Africa as CEO of the former Ciba Pharmaceuticals regional office.
 After his return to headquarters in Switzerland, he was responsible for the company’s international relations.
 He was profoundly engaged in corporate responsibility issues and actively promoted a corporate culture of dialogue with stakeholders in international policy, development cooperation and business ethics.

 From 1996 until February 2012, Leisinger was President and Managing Director of the Novartis Foundation, formerly the Novartis Foundation for Sustainable Development, which is funded by the pharmaceutical company Novartis.
 In September 2013, he stepped down as Chairman of the Board of Trustees of the Novartis Foundation.
 Under the leadership of Klaus Leisinger, the Novartis Foundation united and embodied the historical commitment to corporate philanthropy of the Basel chemical industry and earned consultative status with the UN ECOSOC.
 Its comprehensive, stakeholder-oriented development policy approach and the social development and healthcare program results in cooperation with partners became a professional resource and private-sector model for significant institutions and organizations (such as the World Bank, the UNDP, UNICEF, the Asian Development Bank, the Swiss Agency for Development and Cooperation).

 Klaus Leisinger is also Professor of Sociology at the University of Basel, where he pursues research and teaches a wide range of topics related to international development and health policy as well as business ethics, corporate responsibility, and business and human rights.
 He has widely contributed to the academic debate through articles in peer reviewed journals and books in several languages.
 He served as an invited lecturer at several European universities, as well as the University of Notre Dame, the MIT Sloan School of Management (Cambridge), DePaul University and the Harvard University.
 He is a member of the European Academy of Sciences and Arts and was awarded an honorary doctorate in Theology by the University of Fribourg (Switzerland) in November 2004.